When it comes to creating an effective e waste management strategy, there’s no one size fits all.

 To quote a Nielsen report: “Brands that are able to strategically connect (sustainability) to actual behavior are in a good place to capitalize on increased consumer expectation and demand… Sustainability claims on packaging must also reflect how a company operates inside and out.”

-The growing number of companies that now have sustainability officers, including at the C-suite level, underscore the significance of the concept, a Deloitte survey reports.
-Amid efforts to conserve water and electricity, source responsibly, and evaluate vendors based on their own sustainability practices, one aspect cannot be overlooked — your e waste management strategy.
+The growing number of companies that now have sustainability officers, including at the C-suite level, further underscores their significance, Deloitte reports.
+In addition to efforts like conserving water and electricity, evaluating vendors, and sourcing responsibly, don’t forget one more aspect.
+We are talking about your e waste management strategy.

 Yet, many still do.
 As we pointed out in this post, many firms have not linked their sustainability strategies practices with their electronic waste management.
-This suggests there’s an untapped business opportunity to turn your efforts to correctly discard and reduce corporate e waste into a sustainability — and competitive — advantage.
+This suggests there’s an untapped business opportunity.
+Your efforts to correctly discard and reduce corporate e waste can turn into a sustainability — and competitive — advantage.
+So, how should you manage electronics recycling?

 Unlike the linear approach of the past, we’re quickly moving to a pro-active or circular economy in which companies like yours can lead the way.
 To cite a global think tank: